TikTok is a puzzling and rapidly evolving world. Its distinct humor and cultural nuances often baffle outsiders.

 Concept | Copy | Post-Production

 Content that turns heads equals loyal, curious and engaged followings.
-My primary goal was to have our audience entertained and surprised, then asking one particular question: “How did such a big brand have the guts to post something as wacky as this?"
+My primary goal was to have our audience equally entertained and surprised, asking themselves one particular question: “How did such a big brand have the guts to post something as wacky as this?"

 You need your audience to believe the humans behind your brand account have a substantial say in its personality, rather than marketers with serious faces and their inanimate pie charts.
 40% of TikTok users feel that brands showcasing personality are more relevant (Source).